-Any kind of Python scripting can be executed.
+Any kind of Python script can be executed.
 You can create global functions and call them from different hook functions, import from a relative module and warn, error or even raise to abort the Conan client execution.

-As you can see each function receives some parameters but not all of them are available for all functions as this may change depending on the context of the commands being executed such as the recipe being in the local cache or not.
+Each function receives some parameters but not all of them are available for all functions as this may change depending on the context of the commands being executed, such as the recipe being in the local cache or not.